Vector35/binaryninja-api/docs/guide/index.md

 Features of the graph view include:

-- Ability to double click edges to quickly jump between locations
+- Ability to double-click edges to quickly jump between locations
 - Zoom (CTRL-mouse wheel)
 - Zoom to Fit - Zooms out until the whole graph is visible (`w`)
 - Zoom to Cursor - Zooms to 100% at the position of the cursor (`z`)